 The Association controls the student block at the University.
 Unfortunately, with the great increase in student numbers in recent years, the facilities in the student block fall far below the Association's needs.
 There are common rooms for the men and women students respectively, locker rooms, reading rooms and a meeting room.
-The Association office is situated on the lower floor of the student block, and is in the care of Mrs. D. McDonald, the Association's full-time secretary.
+The Association office is situated on the lower floor of the student block, and is in the care of Mrs. E. A. McComas, the Association's full-time secretary.
 The office is open in term time from 12 noon to 1.30 p.m., 2.30 p.m. to 3.15 p.m., and 4.30 p.m. to 6 p.m. each week day, and during those hours enquiries for information can be made, and minor stationery requirements purchased.

 A large section of the student block is taken up by the Cafeteria which is now run on contract by Mr. W. White, and the services provided include morning and afternoon teas, lunch, and evening dinner.
+There is also a modern coffee bar.